veyorokon/anorak/README.md

-After *every* pull the code from Github, configure Mixpanel and Stripe keys for 'local' or 'server'.
+After *every* pull the code from Github, configure Mixpanel and Stripe keys for `local` or `server`.
 This step is for analytics and separates development from production data on our Mixpanel and Stripe dashboards.
 ```sh
 $ ./config local
 ```

+Docker container is used for version control for the backend and database and to make the code protable and platform independent.
 Install the backend dependencies by building the container.

 ```sh
 $ docker-compose build
 ```

-To start a docker container for the backend run the following.
-The terminal window will then show both the database container and the backend container starting each in their own container named: backend and database; respectively.
+The `docker-compose.yml` file specifies which and how containers will start.
+The command to start docker containers is:

 ```sh
 $ docker-compose up